 Tips for improving productivity

-An employee productivity monitoring system lets you collect information about what your workers do every day.
-But this data can’t influence productivity on its own.
-Here are some tips on how you can increase employee productivity with user activity monitoring.
+Employee productivity monitoring software lets you collect information about what your workers do every day.
+However, take note that this data can’t influence productivity on its own.
+Here are some tips on how you can increase employee productivity with user activity monitoring software.

 Decrease online distractions.
 Monitoring software records websites and applications used or visited by your employees.
 You can determine which have no relation to work activities and use access control tools to completely restrict access to such resources from working endpoints or to set time limits.
 But make sure not to use the same standard for all employees.
 For instance, a developer probably doesn’t need to access Facebook and Twitter, but an SMM manager can’t work without them.